 The workplace varies for us all, perhaps it’s an open office, shared desk, boxed off room, our own home offices or it may even be a cafe for the day; no matter where you call work, you need it to be a productive place, a positive setting where you can meet deadlines and effectively complete tasks.
-So, what can you do to make ensure that you’re creating yourself a positive workplace, not only for you but your whole team, which positive workplace habits can you adapt as part of your workforce planning methods?
+So, what can you do to make ensure that you’re creating a positive workplace, not only for you but your whole team, which positive workplace habits can you adapt as part of your workforce planning methods?

 > Organisation and prioritisation

 Keeping a clear and organised mind is a very positive workplace habit to develop.
 The workplace brings with it plethora of tasks, the regular, everyday routine tasks, the last minute deadlines you need to meet, the emails you need to respond to, so getting these tasks quickly into order in your mind can help you get through them more effectively.

 We’re all most productive at different parts of the day, even if you’re an early riser, that’s not necessarily when you’re at your most productive.
 So take notice and make note of when you’re powering through tasks and when you’re productivity is starting to lack, slow down and you’re allowing yourself to get distracted.
 Then, manage your working day around this; if you know that between the hours of 9-11 you’re not at your most productive, perhaps this is the time to carry out your daily, routine tasks or get in an early coffee break so you’re not tempted later when you’re at your peak – you get the idea.

 Exercise and the endorphins it releases are proven to improve concentration, lower stress, enhance your creativity and sharpen the memory.
 So the question is, with so many positive benefits on your working day, why would you not take 10 minutes to do it?
 Go ahead, add it to your workforce planning methods and encourage taking a stroll outside, jog back up the stairs or improvise your own mini workout.